-A summary of vegetation attributes recorded in the field for juvenile and paired-random locations has been calculated for three of the four juveniles that survived more than 20 days (Table 9).
-The juvenile with the transmitter that malfunctioned and for which there are data gaps was excluded from this analysis.
-There are strong contrasts between the occupied juvenile locations and the paired-random locations, with juvenile locations having a higher percentage of canopy cover and visual obstruction.
-As a result, these locations also showed a lower percentage of bare ground and greater percentage of litter, most likely due to increased canopy cover (Figure 4).
-However, these estimates show large variation among the samples and more data will be needed to confirm these patterns in the data.
+A summary of vegetation attributes recorded in the field for juvenile and paired-random locations was calculated for all juveniles that survived long enough to track one location (Table 11).
+The data shows differences in average vegetation measurements between occupied juvenile locations and paired-random locations, with juvenile locations having a higher percentage of canopy cover and visual obstruction.
+As a result, these locations also showed a lower percentage of bare ground and a greater percentage of litter, most likely due to increased canopy cover (Figure 3).
+The results from the Whitney Mann-U t-test (n=78) shows that most variables (except Basal Cover, p = 0.215) are statistically significantly different between actual locations used by juveniles and paired-random locations (p-values [Canopy Cover = 5.06e-11, Litter Cover = 1.12e-08, Bare ground = 2.48e-08, VOR = 4.483e-08]).